iotaledger/wasp/documentation/docs/guide/core_concepts/accounts/how-accounts-work.md

 The `Accounts` contract manages what funds are owned by which accounts.

-Internally there is a mapping of `Account (AgentID)` to `balances`, which can include normal IOTAs and/or any colored tokens.
+Internally there is a mapping of `Account (AgentID)` to `balances`, which can include normal IOTAs and / or any colored tokens.

 By calling this contract its possible to: